Church History

 Many of the local institutions like the local YMCA, cooperative society bank, and hospitals started on the initiative of the church and are among the great contributions this parish has made to the community at large.
 Moreover it has contributed many men and women of stature to serve the church and the community both on the national and international level.
 The church has also played the role of the Good Samaritan by running to the aid of the sick and the needy, the poor and the homeless regardless of their religious or caste backgrounds.

-Christ Church, Kodukulanji has a long and chequered history.
+CSI Christ Church, Kodukulanji, has a long and chequered history.
 In the olden days, Kodukulanji was a quite remote and underdeveloped village lacking good roads and proper means of transportation.
 The overwhelming majority of the population were farmers.
 Most of them were Hindus.
 Local rajahs were the rulers.
 The few Christians in the area belonged to the Syrian Orthodox fold.
 But there were no churches in the vicinity.
 There was no pastoral care.
-In those days when epidemics like small pox posed real threat to life ) when a Christian died the dead body had to be carried all the way to the Valiiapally (Great Church) some 10 kilometres away at Chengannur for the funeral rites.
+In those days ( when epidemics like small pox posed real threat to life ) when a Christian died the dead body had to be carried all the way to the Pazhaya Suriyani, Pally Valiiapally, (Great Church) Old Syrian Church, some 10 kilometres away at Chengannur for the funeral rites.
 Such journeys were nerve-racking and hazardous.
-So a group of Christians approached the church reformer, Abraham Malpan at Puthencavu with their grievances and he in turn directed them to contact Joseph Peet a pioneering CMS missionary stationed at Mavelikara.
+So a group of Christians approached the church reformer, Abraham Malpan at Maramon with their grievances and he in turn directed them to contact Joseph Peet, a pioneering CMS missionary, stationed at Mavelikara.
 Under the patronage and direction of the missionary, a place of worship was opened in Kodukulanji in a thatched shed in the year 1842.
-That is how the Kodukulanji church came into being.
+That is how the Kodukulanji church came into being with only 8 Christian families.
+But, in due course, more Christian families joined the church from surrounding areas like Pennukara, Cheriyanad, Cheruvalloor, Kozhuvaloor, and Kollakadavu, and continued their worship under the auspices of the Church Missionary Society.

 Spiritual Guidence